junimnjw/junimnjw.github.io/about.md

-#### Jinwoo Nam
+### Jinwoo Nam

+#### Work Experience

+* Creative Lab, Samsung Research, Samsung Electronics.
+Mar 2019 - Present
-* Samsung Electronics, 2012 - Present
+* SW Platform Lab., Visual Display, Samsung Electronics.
+Aug 2012 - Feb 2019

 * Ulsan National Institute of Science and Technology, M.S, 2010 - 2012
 * Pukyoung National University, B.S, 2002 - 2006
-* Research Interests: AI, Computer Graphics

 Hi.
-Glad to meet you.
+Thank you for visiting here.
 My name is Jinwoo Nam.
-I am now maintaining this blog for fun.

-I used to share with my idea or feeling about what I've read and seen.

-Please read every content on this blog and feel free to share your opinion any time.
+I am now maintaining this blog for sharing my feeling about what I have seen and read from other things.
+Please read every content on my blog and also feel free to share your opinion any time.